-Except, this is the only time in your career where the spotlight can't be any dimmer.
+Except, this is the only time in your career where the spotlight couldn’t be any dimmer.
 At the start, you have the least amount of eyes on you, and even less ears listening to what you have to say.
 Putting pressure on yourself to be perfect here is to waste an opportunity to try out new directions, experiment with your sound and style, your brand image and voice.
-It's the one time where fucking up has the lowest risk, because there's the fewest amount of people to witness it take place.
+It's the one time where messing up has the lowest risk, because there's the fewest amount of people to witness it take place.
 As your career grows and the attention on your intensifies, so does that spotlight, and the need to get things right will increase exponentially.
-You may come to miss the time when cocking up meant virtually nothing in terms of the social stakes, back when the only person who would notice anything was amiss was George, and you're not even sure where George came from but you're pretty certain he's responsible for about two thirds of your 76 SoundCloud plays...
+You may come to miss the time when making mistakes meant virtually nothing in terms of the social stakes, back when the only person who would notice anything was amiss was George, and you're not even sure where George came from but you're pretty certain he's responsible for about two thirds of your 76 SoundCloud plays...
 Good old George.

-Holding yourself to a professional standard when you are in fact still very much an amateur is the literal definition of trying to run before you can walk, and it's a mentality you need to crush in its infancy if you want to truly develop as an artist.
+Holding yourself to a professional standard when you are in fact still very much an amateur is the literal definition of running before you can walk, and it's a mentality you need to crush in its infancy if you want to truly develop as an artist.
 A healthy acceptance of your current skill set allows an honest appraisal of how to improve, and it's in this way that you WILL improve.
 Feeling like you need to be better than you actually are leads to needless anxiety, to feelings of inferiority and worthlessness, and isn't conducive to creating the kind of stuff that's worth experiencing.
 Things don't need to be perfect to be enjoyable, and the sense of pride you'll feel at witnessing your own gradual progression will be so much more rewarding than acting like you should have just been that good the whole time.
 Be kind to yourself, because where you're headed, there's more than enough people waiting to tear you down.
 You need to have your own back to be able to tough it out.

 Use this time at the start wisely, to make your biggest mistakes early on.
 That way you can learn from them, and not have to suffer the consequences of royally screwing up at a more mission-critical phase in your music career.
 Finding out what works and what doesn't is much simpler when the attention isn't burning brightly down on you all the time.